Interesting books and movies

 Any movie featuring the Marx Brothers such as A Night at the Opera or Monkey Business.
 All are slow by modern standards, so be patient and wait for the funny parts.

 ** The Music Box 15-minute short film featuring Laurel and Hardy moving a piano up an endless flight of stairs.
-A must-see.
+Slapstick at its finest.
+View online

 ** assorted Rocky and Bullwinkle cartoons, or Warner Brothers Looney Tunes cartoons.
 Bugs Bunny, Roadrunner, etc.

 West Bank Story.
-Re-telling of the classic musical West Side Story with Palestinians and Israelis.
-Download this 15-minute film from iTunes for $3.
-It helps to have seen the movie West Side Story.
+Re-telling of the classic musical West Side Story with Palestinians and Israelis instead of Puerto Ricans and white homeboys.
+View online It helps to have seen the movie West Side Story.

 Will become classics:

-** Raiders of the Lost Ark now renamed Indiana Jones and the Raiders of the Lost Ark, Swashbuckling adventure
+** Raiders of the Lost Ark now renamed Indiana Jones and the Raiders of the Lost Ark, Swashbuckling adventure.
+If you like it, watch all the sequels

 ** Back to the Future.
 A fun time-travel romp but don't take the "science" seriously.
 If you like it, watch both sequels.